Back to blog

 Why doesn't the Apple Podcasts transcript let me copy text?

 Apple built transcripts as a listening aid — the design priority is tap-to-jump and read-along, not exportable text.
-For an export, you need to use a third-party tool that processes the audio directly.
+For an exportable transcript with speaker labels, paste the episode URL into Podtyper and get a full transcript in 2–4 minutes.

 Does Podtyper work with all Apple Podcasts episodes?